top of page

 British Airways qualifying delay examples

-These examples demonstrate scenarios in which travelers may be compensated for their time:
+These British Airways flights demonstrate scenarios in which travelers may be compensated for their time:

 1. Flying from New York (JFK) to London Heathrow (LHR): 4-hour late arrival due to plane maintenance